ingara/functional-ui-workshop/README.md

 ## Tasks

-### 1. Implement your first action creator: `openWindow()`
+### 1. Implement your first action creator: `openAllWindows()`
+If you go to the Admin page in the browser, there are two buttons there, "Open all windows" and "Close all windows".
+Currently these are inactive, we are going to activate them using the redux state pattern.

 Open the file `actions/appActions.js` - this is where you will put all the action creators in your app.
-Here you can implement an `openWindow` action creator.
+Here you can implement an `openAllWindows` action creator.

 Hint: follow the pattern in `toggleSnow()`.

-Now open the file `containers/Window.js`.
-Here you can see that the `ClosedWindow` component has an onClick handler which just prints to the console.
+Now open the file `containers/Admin.js`.
+Here you can see that the `OpenClose` component has an `openAll` onClick handler which just prints to the console.
-Instead of printing to the console we want to dispatch the `OPEN_WINDOW` action by calling the `openWindow` action creator.
+Instead of printing to the console we want to dispatch the `WINDOW_OPEN_ALL` action by calling the `openAllWindows` action creator.

-To access the dispatch function we must `connect` the `Window` component to the redux `store`.
+To access the dispatch function, we must `connect` the `Admin` component to the redux `store`.

 Hint: see the `Calendar` component (`components/Calendar.js`) for inspiration.
 Note that since we don't need anything from the store, the `connect` function can be called without any arguments.

-When you have completed this task, actions should be firing in the redux dev tools inspector when you click on the calendar windows.
+When you have completed this task, actions should be firing in the redux dev tools inspector when you click on the "Open all windows" button.

+TIP: ctrl + h toggles the visibility of the dev tools inspector.

 ### 2. Implement your first reducer